 The dairy farming industry today is evolving in the same way as the grocery business.
 When I was a kid in the late 1950s, the village of Honey Creek one-half mile down the road from our farm had two Mom and Pop convenience stores.
 Mom and Pop shops have now been replaced by big supermarkets all over.

 This same phenomenon is presently occurring in the dairy industry.
-Small dairy farms like Pat and Donnie's are being replaced by large dairy farms which milk at least 200-500 cows and are funded by big corporations.
+Small dairy farms like Pat and Donnie's are being replaced by large dairy farms that milk at least 200-500 cows and are funded by big corporations.
 Three of the evident characteristics of these large dairy farms are:

 1. Milking Parlours

 Cows are no longer milked exactly the way Pat and Donnie do.
 Milking parlors have now been used for some years.
 In the milking parlor system, cows come to a designated milking area rather than the farmer having to go to their fixed stanchions.
 In one variety of this popular system, cows come onto an elevated circular platform and are secured.
 The farmer who is in a pit maybe five to six feet below then can easily and quickly attach the milking units which operate similarly to the pipeline system.